Hobart: Rail

 While freight rail no longer operates within Hobart (since 2014), TasRail still operates the Brighton Transport Hub which connects to the main line to the north of Tasmania.
 Locomotives can be seen in Bridgewater as they make their way from the Boyer Mill near New Norfolk on the operational part of the Derwent Valley railway.

 Like many large Australian cities, Hobart once operated high-quality passenger rail services.
 This included a tram network which was closed in the early 1960s.
 The tracks are still visible in the older streets of Hobart.
 It was replaced by a short-lived trolleybus network consisting of six routes which operated until 1968.
 Suburban passenger trains, run by the Tasmanian Government Railways, were closed in 1974 and the intrastate passenger service, the Tasman Limited, ceased running in 1978.
 The Tasmanian Transport Museum in Glenorchy has a restored section of track for visitors.

 There has been a push from public transport advocates and the two local councils to establish a light rail network, intended to be fast, efficient, and eco-friendly, along existing tracks on the Northern Suburbs Transit Corridor to solve the frequent jamming of traffic in Hobart CBD.
 This has grown amidst the need for higher-capacity mass transit and an alternative State Government bus proposal.
-However the State Government haven't ruled out Light Rail but has raised concerns regarding cost.
+However the State Government have not ruled out Light Rail but has raised concerns regarding cost.
 The earlier Riverline proposal, which reached a business case (at $100 million, demonstrating benefits for socioeconomically disadvantaged areas of the city), was scrapped in the 2014 Australian federal budget.